aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command1/_index.md

 The _application_ should have logic to track outstanding commands, such as a timer to retransmit the command if it does not receive a response in a certain period of time with [retry logic](https://aws.amazon.com/builders-library/timeouts-retries-and-backoff-with-jitter/).
 In the event the device does not respond within a set period of time, the _application_ can raise an error for device connectivity.

-From a _device_ perspective, if it is disconnected during the processing of command or series of commands, the _device_ should publish an error once it reconnects.
+From a _device_ perspective, if it is disconnected during the processing of a command or series of commands, the _device_ should publish an error once it reconnects.
 This can give the _application_ making the request context for how to proceed.

 ### Fan-out to a Group of Related Devices

 This implementation is focused on a single _application_ and _device_ interaction.
 Some use cases may have a single command affecting multiple devices.
-For instance, an _application_ may request all warning lights to turn on a factory floor in the event of an emergency.
+For instance, an _application_ may request all warning lights of a factory floor to turn on in the event of an emergency.
 Or, it could be requesting a fleet of devices to report back their current configuration and status.

 For a small group of _devices_, an approach could be for the _application_ to send an individual command to each device and reconcile the response.

 However, when the target _device_ group is large, this would require the _application_ to send 1 per-_device_.
 In this case, _devices_ could subscribe to a common topic for fan-out types of messages, and the application only needs to send out a single message and reconcile the individual _device_ responses.

 For instance, `device1`, `device2`, and `device3`, can all subscribe to the topic `device_status/request`.
-When the _application_ publishes a message on that topic, each device will receive a copy of the message, can act upon it, and each can the publish their response to a common `device_status/response` topic.
+When the _application_ publishes a message on that topic, each device will receive a copy of the message, can act upon it, and each can then publish their response to a common `device_status/response` topic, mentioning their device ID in the payload.
 The _application_ or [AWS IoT Rules Engine](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) can then reconcile the responses.
 This pattern is covered in the [Designing MQTT Topics for AWS IoT Core whitepaper](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-design-best-practices.html).